Tribune's View: Manthe probe needs a third party perspective

 If we’re to ever get to the bottom of the police relationship with Manthe, and if we are to believe the conclusion presented, the report must come from an unbiased third party.
 Those within the department are too close to the issue and the review will lack credibility as a result.

-Interim City Manager John Glascock appointed Deputy Chief Jill Schlude to conduct a review of the documentary after it came out.
+Interim Chief Geoff Jones appointed Deputy Chief Jill Schlude to conduct a review of the documentary.
 Schlude’s husband, Sgt.
 Roger Schlude, supervised officers in the street crimes unit that supposedly ignored Manthe’s prostitution ring.
 We don’t need to explain any further the conflict of interest here.
 This is not only unfair to those wanting a thorough investigation, but also to Schlude.

 Both requests are not only reasonable but essential if we’re to ever know the truth about potential coverups from within the police in order to protect Manthe, and how high up the chain these efforts went.
 The idea that officers would ignore sex trafficking in exchange for drug busts is deplorable.
 The expectation should be that police go after both with the same fervor.